Ohio House Republicans debate anti-vaccination bill again - WHIZ News

-COLUMBUS, Ohio (AP) — A Republican-backed bill that would prohibit Ohio employers from requiring workers to receive vaccinations heard additional testimony Tuesday from supporters and opponents.
+COLUMBUS, Ohio (AP) — Hundreds of supporters of a Republican-backed bill that would prohibit employers from requiring workers to receive vaccinations descended on the Ohio Statehouse on Tuesday as lawmakers heard a single additional day of testimony on the closely watched proposal.

+While speakers before the GOP-controlled House Health Committee were evenly divided between those for and against the measure, supporters far outnumbered them on the Statehouse grounds.

+Hundreds rallied outside ahead of time carrying signs with slogans such as “Enact Vaccine Choice” and “No To Forced Vaccines!”, then crowded into the Statehouse atrium to watch the hearing live on large-screen TVs, applauding speakers who favored the legislation and laughing at those who didn’t.

-The legislation would also prevent employees from being fired as a result of refusing to get vaccinated and would allow them to sue their employers if they felt they’d been wrongly dismissed.
+The legislation would also prevent employees from being fired as a result of refusing to get vaccinated and would allow them to sue their employers if they felt they had been wrongly dismissed.

-Several dozen people rallied outside the Ohio Statehouse Tuesday ahead of the hearing, carrying signs with slogans such as, “Enact Vaccine Choice” and “No To Forced Vaccines!”

-The Health Committee has received more than 1,000 submissions about the bill, ranging from people who fear the impact of COVID-19 on their health to people who fear losing their job for refusing to be vaccinated, said Chairman Scott Lipps, a southwestern Ohio Republican.
+The Health Committee has received more than 1,000 submissions about the bill, ranging from people who fear COVID-19 and choose to be vaccinated to people who fear losing their job for refusing to be vaccinated, said Chairman Scott Lipps, a southwestern Ohio Republican.

 “Everybody’s voice has been heard,” Lipps said, before cautioning witnesses to avoid rude or bullying comments.

-Dr. Emily Miller, a pediatrician and mother of four, testified against the bill, saying it would exacerbate the health crisis hospitals are currently facing with increases in admissions because of the coronavirus.
+Opponents included Dr. Emily Miller, a pediatrician and mother of four, who said the legislation if passed would exacerbate the current health crisis and add to the strain children’s hospitals are currently under because of an uptick of non-coronavirus respiratory illnesses this summer.

-Brian Latham, testifying as a father of three, said he supported the legislation as an opponent of mandates.
-He said he questioned receiving a vaccine that hasn’t been tested for long-term side effects.
+The bill will “make our current situation even worse and I’m asking you please do not pass it,” Miller said.

+Another opponent, employment lawyer Sara Jodka, warned of unintended consequences if the bill becomes law, saying employees will begin challenging other workplace requirements they disagree with, such as mandatory drug tests.

 Debate over the legislation achieved national notoriety in June when a doctor testified before the committee that people have become magnetized by the vaccine, allowing metal to stick to their skin.
 That has not happened.